 While at West Point, Black sat on the Faculty Council, chaired the Academy's Library Committee and its Human Resources Council, was president of his church council, served several years as the Scouting Coordinator for West Point, and was a member of the Board of Directors of the Hudson-Delaware Council of the Boy Scouts of America.
 For his many contributions to Scouting in his community, he received the Silver Beaver Award in 1992.
 For the year prior to departing West Point in July of 1994, he was the president of the West Point-Highland Falls, New York Rotary Club.

-He has formerly served as president of the North Carolina State Council of Chapters of The Military Officers Association of America (MOAA), a member of the Boards of Directors of the Chapel Hill – Carrboro Chamber of Commerce, the North Carolina Synod of the ELCA Council, the Orange County Habitat for Humanity Leadership Committee, the Board of Directors of the Chapel Hill Community Action Network, and EmPOWERment, Inc., a community based housing non-profit, and as a member of the Orange County Habitat for Humanity Leadership Committee.
-He is also an active member of Holy Trinity Lutheran Church, The Triangle Institute of Security Studies (TISS), Kappa Alpha Psi Fraternity and The Kappas of Durham Educational Foundation, the Leadership Table of the ELCA Fund for Leaders, and the Board of Advisors of Lutheran Immigration and Refuge Services.
-He is the past president of the board of directors of his homeowners association, a member of the Chapel Hill Public Library Foundation Board, past treasurer of the Howard University Alumni Association of the Research Triangle, and he chaired the Chapel Hill Public Library Board of Trustees and was on the board of the Strowd Roses Foundation.
-He currently serves on the Boards of Directors of the Cedars of Chapel Hill Retirement Community.
+He has formerly served as president of the North Carolina State Council of Chapters of The Military Officers Association of America (MOAA), a member of the Boards of Directors of the Chapel Hill – Carrboro Chamber of Commerce, the North Carolina Synod of the ELCA Council, the Orange County Habitat for Humanity Leadership Committee, the Board of Directors of the Chapel Hill Community Action Network, and EmPOWERment, Inc., a community-based housing non-profit, and as a member of the Orange County Habitat for Humanity Leadership Committee.
+He is also an active member of Holy Trinity Lutheran Church, the Triangle Institute of Security Studies (TISS), Kappa Alpha Psi Fraternity, the Kappas of Durham Educational Foundation, the Leadership Table of the ELCA Fund for Leaders, and the Board of Advisors of Lutheran Immigration and Refuge Services.
+He is the past president of the board of directors of his homeowners association, a member of the Chapel Hill Public Library Foundation Board, and past treasurer of the Howard University Alumni Association of the Research Triangle.
+He chaired the Chapel Hill Public Library Board of Trustees and was on the board of the Strowd Roses Foundation.
+He currently serves on the Board of Directors of the Cedars of Chapel Hill Retirement Community.
 He held a Presidential appointment as a member of the Board of Visitors of the United States Military Academy at West Point, NY and currently holds a Gubernatorial appointment to the NC Military Affairs Commission.